carla-garcia-medina/detic-minihack-explore/README.md

-# create-minihack-datasets
+# Detic Minihack Explore
-Take screenshots and prompts of MiniHack environments
+Evaluate the performance of Detic with Minihack Environments